iris-hep/iris-hep.github.io/_codas-hep-students/2025/dhumphreys1.md

 How to transition a GNN from being a hit classifier to an edge/track classifier

 ## I've got my eyes on:
-Learning about heterogenous processing.
-I find GPU's to be really fascinating and have potential for very large preformance improvements.
+Learning about heterogeneous processing.
+I find GPU's to be really fascinating and have potential for very large performance improvements.

 ## I want to know more about:
 I'd like to dig deeper into Graphical Neural Networks and Transformers.
 It would be really cool to build my own LLM.